Power Surge on USB Port: 3 Ways to Fix any Potential Damage

 - We use USB ports regularly, but some users reported a Power surge on the USB port message on their PC.

-- If you’re getting a Power surge on USB port while using an external hard drive, make sure that the drive has enough power.
+- If you’re getting a Power surge on a USB port while using an external hard drive, ensure that the drive has enough power.

-We use USB devices on daily basis, but sometimes error messages such as Power surge on USB port can appear while using certain devices.
+We use USB devices daily, but sometimes error messages such as a Power surge on the USB port can appear while using specific devices.

-This message sounds alarming, and in today’s guide we’ll show you how to deal with it properly.
+This message sounds alarming, and we’ll show you how to deal with it properly in today’s guide.

 How do I fix a power surge on a USB port?

-1. Use Reset option from the error window
+1. Use the Reset option from the error window

-- Expend or double-click on the error message to open the complete window.
+- Expand or double-click on the error message to open the complete window.